-Changes to the Medicare Plan Finder
+Changes to the Medicare Plan Finder in 2020

 Changes Medicare implemented for 2020 start with making the tool mobile friendly.
 Previously, you could really only use the Medicare Plan Finder on a desktop or laptop computer.
 This new mobile-friendly design lets you use your smartphone or tablet without losing functionality.